 Mobile bookings are here to stay, but the industry’s use of the smartphone doesn’t end there.
 Travel-weary guests are no longer keen to stand in line for fifteen minutes while the group ahead of them checks in.
 TripAdvisor found that 34 percent of travelers want their accommodation to offer a mobile check-in option.
 As the service becomes more ubiquitous, this number can only rise.

 While true that great service has always been a fundamental part of hospitality, technology has replaced some of the services guests once took for granted.
 Automation is driving more self-service — including mobile check-in and check-out — but fundamentally, guests still want hotel staff to take care of them.
-Poor service is a top driver for dissatisfaction among hotel guests, so hoteliers must encourage a culture of impeccable customer service if they wish to win repeat visits.
+Poor service, according to USA Today is a top driver for dissatisfaction among hotel guests, so hoteliers must encourage a culture of impeccable customer service if they wish to win repeat visits.
 Cutting edge technology can enhance the guest experience, but nothing can replace the human touch.

 An emotional connection